o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 1. To delete a field, click the trash icon for the field and then click **Delete Field** in the confirmation dialog box\.
 ![\[Deleting a custom data collection field\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-39.png)

-### Viewing and Testing Custom Data Collection Fields<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-viewing-testing"></a>
+### Viewing and Testing Custom Data Collection Fields {#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-viewing-testing}

 After you have created one or more custom data fields, you can view and test them in the [DefectReporterSample](/docs/userguide/gems/cloud-canvas/defect-reporter-sample-level.md) level\.